adepatie/vern-cli/templates/project/template/app/vern_public/README.md

-# Vern Frontend
+# Vern Public

-To get started change to the vern_frontend directory and
+To get started change to the vern_public directory and

 ```
 npm install && bower install